Ethnic groups of Argentina: Ava Guarani

 Ava guaraní is the denomination currently adopted for a mixogenized indigenous culture guaraní-arahuaca formerly better known as chiriguana', which is settled mainly in southern Bolivia, from where it expanded into western Paraguay and northwestern Argentina.

 Mbyá Guaraní

 The Mbyá Guaraní, are a branch of the Guaraní people who live in Paraguay, Brazil, Argentina, and Uruguay.
 In the Argentine region of Misiones, Mbyá coexist, in the same familial communities, with members of the Xiripá Guaraní and Pai Tavytera groups.
 There are 120 such communities, known as tekoás, in the region, and there are approximately 11,000 Mbyá in Argentina as a whole.
 Two large communities in Misiones near Iguazu Falls, Fortin Mborore and Yriapú, are home to more than 2,000 people.

 Diaguita

+The Ruins of Quilmes in the Calchaquí Valley, Tucumán.

 The Diaguita are a group of South American Indians from Chile's Norte Chico and northwestern Argentina.
 According to the 2010 census there are 67,410 self-identified Diaguita descendants in Argentina.